 Academic student grievances are equitably resolved through a multi-tiered mechanism.
 Student grievances concerning the grading and evaluation of course performance are first brought to the attention of the course instructors.
-If the course instructors are not able to resolve the student's grievance, the student should discuss his or her grievance with his or her academic mentor.
-If, after such discussion, the student wishes to pursue the grievance further, he or she should discuss it with the Dean of the School, who will bring the grievance to the attention of the Executive Committee for discussion and, hopefully, a resolution.
+If the course instructors are not able to resolve the student's grievance, the student should discuss their grievance with their academic mentor.
+If, after such discussion, the student wishes to pursue the grievance further, they should discuss it with the Director of Graduate Studies, who will bring the grievance to the attention of the Executive Committee for discussion and, hopefully, a resolution.

 Student grievances concerning doctoral research training should first be brought to the attention of the student's doctoral research advisor or mentor.
-Grievances requiring further resolution are brought by the student to his or her thesis committee Chair or to the Dean of the School.
+Grievances requiring further resolution are brought by the student to their thesis committee Chair or to the Director of Graduate Studies.
 In either case, the grievance is transmitted to the Executive Committee for discussion - and resolution, if still required.